umrover/mrover-ros/src/esw/odrive/README.md

 ## ODrive Errors

-If the ODrive throws an error, odrive_bridge will tell it to reboot.
-The error will be displayed in the terminal and the state will be displayed as ErrorState.
-Depending on which ODrive this happens on, either the front or back motors will be unresponsive for a minute until the ODrive finishes rebooting.
-The state will automatically change from DisconnectedState to Armed upon completion.
+If the ODrive throws an error, the program will change the state into an error state, then a disconnected state, then try to rearm (cleaning errors in between).
+This happens quickly.
+If the errors are still there, then this cycle will continuously happen.
+The user should be able to see state messages being published to the corresponding LCM topic, notifying the user of such transitions.

 ---

 ## USB Disconnects
-If the ODrive is disconnected from the USB port, odrive_bridge will print "ODrive has been unplugged" to the terminal, and will change the state to DisconnectedState until the connection is reestablished.
-At that point the state will automantically change to Armed.
+If the ODrive is disconnected from the USB port, the program will change into a disconnected state.
+It will stay at a disconnected state until a connection is reestablished, in which it will go back to an armed state.

 ---